-To allow time for accurate processing the deadline to submit documents to the Financial Aid Office for 2020-2021 aid year is September 15, 2020.
+To allow time for accurate processing, students are to submit documents NO LATER THAN September 1st to the Office of Financial Aid for the current aid year.

 If the student does not provide the requested verification documentation within a reasonable time period that has been established, the institution may not disburse aid.
 Students who have not completed verification may be restricted from on-campus housing.

 The failure to provide the COMPLETED requested documentation before the established deadline may result in the following:

-Ineligibility of Title IV aid (Pell Grant, SEOG Grant, TEACH Grant, and Federal Direct Loans) Delay in the disbursement of Title IV aid (Pell Grant, SEOG Grant, TEACH Grant, and Federal
+- 1. Ineligibility of Title IV aid (Pell Grant, SEOG Grant, TEACH Grant, and Federal Direct Loans) - 2.
+Delay in the disbursement of Title IV aid (Pell Grant, SEOG Grant, TEACH Grant, and Federal Direct Loans) - 3.
+Removal of class schedule

-Direct Loans)

-3. Removal of class schedule